GiGurra/flycd/README.md

 ### Storage

-FlyCD is currently stateless, i.e. it doesn't keep any persistent storage.
+FlyCD is currently mostly stateless - it doesn't keep any persistent storage.
 Instead it uses fly.ioapp environment variables to store configuration and app repo hashes to later determine if a re-deploy is required or not.
 You can override this using `flycd deploy <path> --force`.

 For performance and consistency reasons flycd will probably become stateful at some point in the future.

+NOTE: You should never run more than 1 flycd instance.
+This is because flycd currently is quite basic in determining what changes could conflict or cause race conditions with each other if deployed in parallel.
+FlyCD just queues all changes/webhooks to a single worker, so they are executed in order.
+This is not ideal, but it works for now.

 ## Where it probably needs some improvement